AlvarBer/Persimmon/docs/src/interface.md

 --------
 ![Sketch of the first interface](images/sketch_1.png)

-On the first interface there was a focus on getting a prototype done as soon as possible.
+On the first interface, there was a focus on getting a prototype done as soon as possible.
-For this reason the interface had to be easy to implement and easy to use, with the few navigations steps required to perform all possible actions as to allow for quick debugging.
+For this reason, the interface had to be easy to implement and easy to use, with the few navigations steps required to perform all possible actions as to allow for quick debugging.
 This meant sacrificing flexibility in favour of usability, because the